I.N

 Yang Jeong-in (born February 8, 2001), known professionally as I.N, is a South Korean singer.
 He is a member of the South Korean boy band Stray Kids formed by JYP Entertainment in 2017.

 I.N made his acting debut in the final episode of the web series A-Teen 2 in 2019.

 Early life and education

 Yang Jeong-in was born on February 8, 2001, in Busan, South Korea.
 He graduated from School of Performing Arts Seoul in February 2021.
-When he was young, he developed a passion for singing through performing trot songs at church.
+When he was young, he developed a passion for singing when he was performing trot songs at church.